photoprism/photoprism-docs/docs/user-guide/organize/places.md

 *Places* displays all photos with GPS information on a world map.

+!!! info ""
+    The Places feature requires a browser with WebGL support.
+Most modern browsers support WebGL, but some older browsers or browsers with hardware acceleration disabled may not be able to display the map properly.

 ![Screenshot](img/places-1-dark.jpg){ class="shadow" }

 You can  set a default map style in [settings](../settings/general.md) or choose between different styles by clicking :material-layers-triple:.